ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 ===================================
 Most of the projects in PyAnsys expose the functionality of ANSYS, Inc. products.
-Due to intellectual property reasons, the public release of a PyAnsys library must undergo through a project approval process.
+Due to intellectual property reasons, the public release of a PyAnsys library must go through a project approval process.

 Approval process